jcaffey/dotfiles/guides/vim/README.md

   <https://www.brianstorti.com/vim-registers/>

 ## Working with chunks of text
-  For the next three exercises, move your cursor to the line of the instruction text before selecting text.
+  For the next three instructions, move your cursor to the line of the instruction text before making a selectio

   1. Select the text between ---- with `5j V 9j`
-  2. Select the text between "hashes = [" and "]" with `7j % vi]`
+  2. Select the text between "hashes = [" and "]" with `7jvi]`
   3. Select only id numbers with `4j 0 f0 ctrl+v 7j`

   ----------------------------------------